AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementSequence/AddNewMirror.md

 InternalElementSequence.AddNewMirror Method
 ===========================================
-AutomationML 2.1 APIAdds a new mirror InternalElement to this sequence.
+Adds a new mirror InternalElement to this sequence.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)